fbpx

 trade

-There are different ways of calculating a trade, one is called FIFO which stands for First-In-First-Out and the other Average Cost.
+There are different ways of calculating a trade, one is called FIFO which stands for First-In-First-Out, LIFO stands for Last-In-First-Out and another is Average Cost.
 There are others but these are the most common ones.

 FIFO Explained